 Charcuterie Logo Ideas:

 This fun logo design clearly states the nature of your business, thanks to its use of the colors white and red, which cleverly represent the various colors of cold meats displayed in the icon.
-Inspired by the geometric-style sans serif typefaces, the Quicksand font helps lend a modern touch.
+Inspired by the geometric-style sans serif typefaces, the Quicksand typeface helps lend a modern touch.

 A modest logo that's still capable of captivating customers.
-The classic style of the Cinzel Decorative typeface adds some class, especially when paired with the simple white background.
+The classic style of the red Cinzel Decorative typeface adds some class, especially when paired with the simple white background.
 A deliberate lack of imagery emphasizes the name of the business, suiting a name that reads as a slogan.

 How do you make a charcuterie logo?